5th/7th Battalion, Royal New Zealand Infantry Regiment: History

 The respective amalgamations saw the new regiments become Territorial Force battalions of the Royal New Zealand Infantry Regiment.
 This lasted until another reorganisation in 1999, which saw the TF battalions split from the RNZIR to become multi-function battalion groups.

 Then again in 2012 the territorial force reorganised with the battalion groups splitting and the former units rejoining their parent corps and regiments.
 The infantry battalions were amalgamated from six to three, this included the 5th and 7th Battalions which amalgamated to form the 5th/7th Battalion, Royal New Zealand Infantry Regiment.

+Current structure and role

+The Battalion has three regionally based Rifle Companies: